-From the spin dynamics point of view, NICA collider can operate in two regimes (modes), namely: in a Preferred Spin mode (PS-regime) and in the Spin Transparency mode (ST-regime) In the PS - regime periodic motion of the spin along the particle orbit is the only possible, i.e. - stationary magnetic structure select the only one stable direction of the polarization vector in any point of the particle orbit, non-integer part of the spin tune is not equal to zero, whereas in the ST - regime the direction of the spin vector is reproduced in any point at every turn, i.e. magnetic structure of the accelerator (or storage ring) is transparent for the spin - non-integer part of the spin tune is equal to zero.
+From the spin dynamics point of view, the NICA collider can operate in two modes, namely: in a Preferred Spin mode (PS-mode) and in the Spin Transparency mode (ST-mode) In the PS - regime periodic motion of the spin along the particle orbit is the only possible way, i.e. - stationary magnetic structure selects the only one stable direction of the polarization vector in any point of the particle orbit and the non-integer part of the spin tune is not equal to zero.
+In the ST-mode the direction of the spin vector is reproduced in any point at every turn, i.e. the magnetic structure of the accelerator (or the storage ring) is transparent for the spin - the non-integer part of the spin tune is equal to zero.

-The main difference between the PS- and ST- regimes is occurred at the manipulations of the spin di-1332 rection during physics data taken.
-In the ST- regime the spin motion is very sensitive to the magnetic 1333 field changes, because particles are moved in the vicinity of the integer resonance In this case the use of 1334 additional "weak" magnetic field, rotating spin at small angles $\Psi \sim 1$ provides the needed polarization 1335 direction at any specified point of the collider.
-It is possible to use a pair of solenoids with the field 1336 integral of 1 $T \cdot m$, introduced negligible distortions of the particle closed orbit, to produce necessary 1337 variation of the spin angle in the NICA collider over the momentum range up to 13.5 GeV/c.
-In the case 1338 PS regime similar procedure will require spin rotators base on a strong fields, rotating the spins at the 1339 angles of $\Psi \sim 1$.
-Thus, in the case of the changing the polarization direction from the longitudinal to 1340 the transverse one, it would be necessary to apply the transverse field with the total integral of 20-30 1341 $T \cdot m$, which would be resulted in a strong distortions of the particle close orbit.
-The amplitude of the 1342 distortions can reach of tens of centimeters at low energies.
-Thus, efficient polarization control of ions, 1343 deuterons especially, by means of quasi-stationary weak fields is possible the only if the ST- regime is 1344 used.
-1345
+The main difference between the PS- and ST- mode can be observed while manipulating the spin direction 1420 during physics data taking.
+In the ST-mode, the spin motion is very sensitive to magnetic field changes, 1421 because particles move in the vicinity of the integer resonance.
+In the case use of the additional "weak" 1422 magnetic field, the rotating spin at small angles $\Psi \sim 1$ provides the needed polarization direction at 1423 any specified point of the collider.
+It is possible to use a pair of solenoids with a field integral of $1 T \cdot m$, 1424 which would introduce negligible distortions to the closed particle orbit in order to produce the necessary 1425 variation of the spin angle in the NICA collider over the momentum range up to 13.5 GeV/c.
+In the case of the PS-mode similar procedure will require spin rotators base on a strong fields, rotating the spins at 1427 the angles of $\Psi \sim 1$.
+Thus, in case of changing the polarization direction from the longitudinal to the 1428 transverse one, it would be necessary to apply the transverse field with the total integral of 20-30 $T \cdot m$, 1429 which would result in strong distortions of the closed particle orbit.
+The amplitude of the distortions 1430 can reach tens of centimeters at low energies.
+Thus, efficient polarization control of ions, especially 1431 deuterons, by means of quasi-stationary weak fields is possible only if the ST-mode is used.
+1432

-1346 3.3 Specifications to the polarized beams in the collider
+3.3 Specifications to the polarized beams in the collider

-Different experiments are planning with polarized proton, deuteron and helium-3 (in the future) particles to identify and study different observables for different physics tasks: Drell-Yan, J/ψ , high hadron physics, exotic states etc. The polarization control system should be satisfied to the following main conditions:
+Different experiments are planned with polarized proton, deuteron, and helium-3 (in the future) particles to identify and study various observables for multiple physics tasks: Drell-Yan, J/ψ , high hadron physics, exotic states, etc. The polarization control system should satisfy the following main conditions:

-- to obtain both longitudinal and transverse polarization in the MPD and SPD detectors with the polarization degree not less 70% and the polarization lifetime not less than the beam lifetime; - to provide the collision luminosity of $\sim 10^{30} 10^{32} \text{ cm}^{-2} \text{s}^{-1}$ over the particle momentum range from 2 to 13.5 GeV/c; - to provide the particle energy scan with a step of 1-2 GeV within the energy range 7-27 GeV and 0.3 MeV at lower energies; - 1357 to adopt operation in asymmetric on the particle momentum mode; - make simultaneous spin-flips for all bunches in the case of the Spin Flipping experiments (SF system).
+- obtain both longitudinal and transverse polarization in the MPD and SPD detectors with a polarization degree not less than 70% and a polarization lifetime of not less than the beam lifetime; - 1439 provide collision luminosity of $\sim 10^{30} 10^{32} \text{ cm}^{-2} \text{s}^{-1}$ over the particle momentum range from 2 to 13.5 GeV/c; - provide the particle energy scan with a step of 1-2 GeV within the energy range of 7-27 GeV and 0.3 MeV at lower energies; - provide a possibility of operation in the asymmetric particle momentum mode; - make simultaneous spin-flips for all bunches in the case of Spin Flipping experiments (SF system).

-1360 3.4 Spin flipping system
+1445 3.4 Spin flipping system

-The spin flipping (SF) system makes it possible to carry out the spin physics experiments at much higher level of the accuracy [320].
-Being equipped by such system the SPD set-up will have real privileges, in particular:
+The spin flipping (SF) system makes it possible to carry out spin physics experiments at a much higher level of accuracy [342].
+Being equipped with such a system, the SPD setup will have following advantages: